Fujitsu General Remains Australia’s Most Trusted Air Conditioning Brand.

 5. Leaking Water Indoors

 Modern air conditioning units feature an elaborate drainage system.
 In theory, this helps protect the device’s electric components and prevent the development of mould.
 However, high humidity can hasten the development of problems that drainage should prevent, causing water to back up and flood out of your AC.
-Specifically, humidity creates an ideal environment for mould to grow, which can block your drainage system.
+Specifically, outdoor humidity creates an ideal environment for mould to grow, which can affect your AC by block your drainage system.

 How To Keep Your AC Unit In Working Order